FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Development-process-in-detail/Update-the-wiki.md

 To have a consistent edit or update process its necessary to work with a local copy of the wiki.
 Therefore you have to clone it from the git.
 To prevent errors in the file structure its considered to add new page only after cloning the wiki repository locally.

 To work this way causes a disadvantage for windows users.
 Every change to the wiki has to be deployed and checked in the live system.
-There is a way for other os to run the wiki locally. (https://github.com/gollum/gollum)
+There is a way for other OS to run the wiki locally. (https://github.com/gollum/gollum)

 To clone the wiki locally follow the usual steps to clone a repository.
 On github only the https-link is given.
-Following link allows you to use ssh and prevents to provide username and password everytime you are pushing, pulling and so on: ssh://git@github.com/tthuem/FeatureIDE.wiki.git
+Following link allows you to use ssh and prevents to provide user name and password every time you are pushing, pulling and so on: ssh://git@github.com/tthuem/FeatureIDE.wiki.git

 ## 2. Wiki structure in general